-- 27. Unless there are reasonable grounds to extend the time limit, requested Personal Information will be disclosed to the Participant, at no cost to the Participant, within thirty (30) days of receipt of the written request. - 28.
-Participants may be denied access to their Personal Information if the information: - a.
-Is prohibitively costly to provide - b.
-Contains references to other individuals - c.
-Cannot be disclosed for legal, security, or commercial proprietary purposes - d.
-Is subject to solicitor-client privilege or litigation privilege - 29.
-If Squash Manitoba refuses a request for Personal Information, it shall inform the Participant the reasons for the refusal and identify the associated provisions of PIPEDA that support the refusal.
+- 25. Upon written request and with assistance from the Organization after confirming the individual's identity, individuals may be informed of the existence, use and disclosure of their personal information and will be given access to that personal information.
+Individuals are also entitled to be informed of the source of the personal information and provided with an account of third parties to which the personal information has been disclosed. - 26.
+Unless there are reasonable grounds to extend the time limit, requested personal information will be disclosed to the individual, at no cost to the individual, within thirty (30) days of receipt of the written request. - 27.
+Individuals may be denied access to their personal information, if the information: - a) Is prohibitively costly to provide. - b) Contains references to other individuals. - c) Cannot be disclosed for legal, security or commercial proprietary purposes. - d) Is subject to solicitor-client privilege or litigation privilege. - 28.
+If the Organization refuses a request for personal information, it shall inform the individual the reasons for the refusal and identify the associated provisions of PIPEDA that support the refusal.